StevenGuo42/poTranslation/README.md

 ## Description

-This is a simple python library/CLI tool to translate `.po` files using various APIs.
+This is a simple Python library/CLI tool to translate `.po` files using various APIs.
+Currently supports Microsoft Translate and OpenAI API.

 ## Installation